verfio/compass/exampleSite/content/english/sections/testimonial.md

   - name: "Sarah Thompson"
     designation: "IT Manager, Lakeside Inn"
     avatar: "/images/avatar-sm.png"
-    content: "Compass has revolutionized our hotel operations!
-The AI assistant handles guest inquiries seamlessly, allowing our staff to focus on providing exceptional service.
-The response time is impressive, and our guests appreciate the quick answers to their questions."
+    content: "The AI concierge has truly transformed our hotel operations!
+The speed of responses is remarkable, and our guests love how quickly their questions are answered.
+This technology has not only improved efficiency but also enhanced the overall guest experience.
+We're thrilled with the positive impact it has made on our team and our visitors!"

   - name: "David Martinez"
     designation: "General Manager, Mountain View Lodge"